 Begun in 1997, Tourism Best Management Practices (TBMP) are intended to minimize the impacts of tourism in a manner which addresses both resident and industry concerns and enhances our visitors' experience in the Capital City.
 This program is a cooperative effort of Juneau tour operators, cruise lines, transportation providers, merchants, hospitality businesses, tour brokers, the Tongass National Forest, and the City and Borough of Juneau (CBJ).
 These guidelines, however, do not replace applicable city, state, or federal regulations.
 By actively participating in this voluntary program, participants demonstrate their commitment to address key community concerns.
 It is equally important for residents to help operators and the CBJ monitor the success of this program by providing constructive feedback via the Tourism Best Management Practices Hotline.
 Contact the Tourism Hotline by sending an e-mail to: hotline@traveljuneau.com.
 Using this email address is the best method to ensure that your concern is viewed and responded to in a timely and efficient manner.
 You may also register your concerns by calling the hotline phone number, 907-586-6774 after May 1st.
-TBMP encourages the community to utilize the hotline to register comments (see item #91).
-Being informed of residents' concerns allows participants to modify the way in which they conduct their business to minimize impacts on the community.
+TBMP encourages the community to utilize the hotline to register comments (see item #97).
+Residents are also encouraged to provide positive feedback via the hotline to recognize participants who are making a difference by following the guidelines and operating their business in a courteous and neighborhood-friendly manner.
+Being informed of residents' observations and concerns allows participants to consider the way in which they conduct their business to minimize impacts on the community.
 Visit our website at: www.tbmp.info.